eikichi-zoku/unix_scripts/README.md

 # unix_scripts
-Unix scripts to fix stuff, bulk edit, gain time
+Unix scripts to fix stuff, bulk edit, save time

 Those scripts were written for Facebook to support a project to migrate files to Sharepoint.